Los Angeles Zoo: Elephants of Asia

+In April 2025, it was announced that the zoo would be transferring their last two remaining elephants Billy and Tina to the Tulsa Zoo and would be "pausing their elephant care" indefinitely, and the elephants would be transferred out a month later.
+Animal rights activist protested their move to Tulsa, saying they should have been transferred to a sanctuary.

 The LAIR

 The LAIR (Living Amphibians, Invertebrates, and Reptiles), which opened in 2012, is a $14 million indoor-outdoor exhibit complex that focuses on herps and terrestrial arthropods.
 Guests first pass through the Oak Woodland Pond, where local species can move in and live among native plants.
 The next feature is the 6000 sqft main building where the Damp Forest houses poison dart frogs, Chinese giant salamanders, and a recreation of a Daintree Rainforest river with archerfish, Australian lungfish, and Fly River turtles.
 The Mangshan pitviper, west African green mamba, South American bushmaster and other snakes live in the next segment of the building, Betty's Bite and Squeeze Room, named after Greater Los Angeles Zoo Association co-chair Betty White.
 Guests can see keepers care for animals behind the scenes in the Behind the Glass room.
 The Care and Conservation Room showcases Gray's monitor and other endangered reptiles.
 After the main building is Arroyo Lagarto, a set of outdoor exhibits for Madagascar radiated tortoise, Madagascar spider tortoise, desert lizards, and California desert tortoise.
 A 2000 sqft secondary building, the Desert LAIR, houses the Gila monster, Sonoran toad, Arizona Desert hairy scorpion, California kingsnake, and other species from Mexico, Arizona, and Southern California.
 The LAIR ends with Crocodile Swamp, an outdoor exhibit home to false gharials.